cloudflare/cloudflare-docs/products/registrar/src/content/transfer-instructions/namecheap.md

 --------

 ## Step 4: Add domain to Cloudflare
-Login to your [Cloudflare dashboard](https://dash.cloudflare.com/login).
+Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/login).
 Choose the account where you want to add the domain.
 From the accounts home, click **Add a Site** to add the new domain to your Cloudflare account.

 ---